 - ETFs are listed.
 The main difference is that ETFs are traded like shares on the stock exchange while index funds are unlisted managed funds.

 - They’re priced differently.
 The price that you pay for an ETF is its market value depending on its performance on the stock market.
 The price that you might buy or sell into an index fund is the net asset value of its underlying securities.

 - Buying and selling.
-ETFs can be bought or sold at any time during a trading day, whereas managed funds are only priced at the end of the day.
+ETFs in Ireland can be bought or sold at any time during a trading day, whereas managed funds are only priced at the end of the day.

 - Index funds don’t charge a transaction fee.
 There’s almost always a brokerage fee involved when buying or selling an ETF, but index funds tend to skip this cost.
 This means that a managed index fund can be a good option for investors looking to frequently add small amounts to their fund over time.